sataako/sataako-bot/README.md

 ```
 pipenv install
 ```

-After installing the application you have to set the configuration variables in the `.env.example` file.
-Once you have configured the variables, rename the file to `.env` - note that only some of the variables are required for local deployment.
+### Setting environment and configuration variables.

+You have to set specific configuration variables that the app will use.

+* `TELEGRAM_API_TOKEN` - The Telegram API token for your bot.
+* `APP_NAME_HEROKU` - The name of your Heroku app; only required if you are deploying the bot to Heroku.

 ### Local deployment

-Once you have everything installed and the Telegram API token set in the `.env` file, you can start running the bot on your local machine.
+Once you have everything installed and the Telegram API token set the environment variables, you can start running the bot on your local machine.

 Navigate to the directory on your command line and open the virtual environment shell.
 From that shell run command below.